 Getting Started With Your Mindset Makeover

 Visualization is picturing with absolute clarity and belief that what you want in your life will be.
 One thing that helps visualization is creating a vision board.
 You should fill a vision board with pictures and quotes that represent the things you want most in life.
 If you have physical goals like getting a new car, put a picture of the actual car you want.
-For more abstract goals, such as wanting to be more confident, choice items or even a quote that represents this.
+For more abstract goals, such as wanting to be more confident, choose items or even a quote that represents this.
 I would use a sexy photograph of a plus-size model.
 Nothing says confidence more.
 It is your choice to do this within your mind, on a board, or both.
 No matter what you do to aid your visualization, the more detailed you can be, the more likely you are to achieve the exact things you want in your life.

 These tools maximize the power of the human mind.
 Both visualizations and affirmations work without special skills.
 All you need for your mindset makeover is your mind.
 These tools I am about to tell you make it easier to help your mind work for you, instead of against you.

 Success is really about your mindset.